Beckhoff/AdsToJava/README.md

 win32 version of the `AdsToJava-3.dll`.
 Depending on your system, one of them is copied to the `dist/` directory.
 You can find the other version in the `build*/Release` directory.
-There is no 32 bit version of Tc/BSD operating system so there is no need for a 32 bit version of this library on Tc/BSD.
+There is no 32 bit version of the Tc/BSD operating system so there is no need for a 32 bit version of this library on Tc/BSD.

 ## Samples